A Scala Adler-32 checksum algorithm

 }

 As you can see from the code, the algorithm is in the adler32sum function.
 I'm not going to document the approach here, as it seems to be well-covered on the Wikipedia site, other than to say that it involves marching through each byte in the string you're evaluating.
-The use of the prime number in the algorithm (65521) is clever, and again, the implications of that are discussed on Wikipedia.
+The implications of using the prime number in the algorithm (65521) are discussed on Wikipedia.